-Drivers Test - Students will be excused one time per year to take their driver's test.
+Drivers Test - Students will be excused one time per year to take their driver's test or permit test.

 College Visitation Days - Seniors will be allowed two college visit days per semester.
 Juniors will be allowed one college visit per semester.
 Prior notice to the office and verification is required.